storydev/sd2/README.md

  1. The `convo` keyword indicates the start of a dialogue block or conversation.
 Each `convo` is parsed into the parser as a `CommandBlock` and the title is passed in.
  2. Anything preceding `:` is either narrative or dialogue.
 If the left-side of the colon is *not* empty, this indicates dialogue with the given character name.
 Character's can be defined with the `char` keyword.
 More on this later.
  3. Lines with `>` is typically used at the end of the conversation, which indicate choices to be made.
 Choices can indeed be offered in the middle of a conversation and the parser will not prompt an error.
 They have the syntax `> [Display Text] -> [Conversation to go to]`.
+You can also specify code to be executed in place of a conversation to go to, by using the `!` preceding the code text.

 ### Implementation Detail